Gravitationally-induced entanglement in cold atoms: Proposal

 Although the electromagnetic interactions cannot create entanglement between the interferometers given the above assumptions, they can still lead to a loss of coherence \cite{PhysRevA.55.4330} and affect the signal and SNR for the gravitational correlations.
 In principle, this effect can be turned off or minimized using the Feshbach resonances of the atoms \cite{PRXQuantum.2.010325,RevModPhys.82.1225,PitaevskiiBook}: Due to the Feshbach resonances, a magnetic field of a certain strength can be applied to the gas such that the two-body electromagnetic interactions are switched off or significantly reduced \footnote{At low temperatures, the dominant two-body interactions will be s-wave interactions and magnetic dipole-dipole interactions (MDDIs).
 Using Feshbach resonances, the s-wave interactions can be tuned to cancel with the MDDIs \cite{PhysRevLett.101.190405,PRXQuantum.2.010325}.}, a remarkable tool not available to microsolids.
 Although the magnetic field strengths required to achieve this are not challenging, in order to maintain a constant zero interaction, the magnetic field must have sufficiently low noise.

 However, the electromagnetic interactions can in fact enhance the GIE effect in certain cases.
 For example, in the measurement scheme in Appendix \ref{sec:closed}, where both arms of the interferometer are closed, as we increase the electromagnetic interactions between the atoms (assuming the example experimental parameters above), the signal and SNR start increasing once the strength surpasses the strength of the gravitational interactions.
 This increase is maintained until the electromagnetic interactions are around three orders greater than the gravitational ones, after which, although the signal carries on increasing, the SNR starts reducing.
 In contrast, for the scheme in Figure \ref{fig:Int} where only one arm is closed, the signal and the SNR slightly decrease once the electromagnetic interactions become greater than the gravitational ones, and significantly decrease once the electromagnetic interactions are around four orders of magnitude greater than the gravitational ones.
 Ignoring the magnetic dipole-dipole interactions, this would mean reducing the effective s-wave scattering by around five orders of magnitude below the Bohr radius (see Appendix \ref{app:Scattering}).
-However, the different dependence on the strength of the electromagnetic interactions suggests that another measurement scheme could be developed where the effect of the electromagnetic interactions is minimised further.
-For example, the purity of each interferometer is only dependent on $\lambda$ (see Appendix \ref{app:purity}), although this measure would be more challenging and not robust against noise.
+However, the different dependence on the strength of the electromagnetic interactions suggests that another measurement scheme could be developed where the effect of the electromagnetic interactions is minimised further or extinguished.
+For example, as shown in Appendix \ref{app:purity}, the purity of each interferometer and thus the concurrence entanglement monotone considered above is only dependent on $\lambda$ and not on the electromagnetic interactions, although this, and its mixed state extensions \cite{PhysRevA.105.052441}, would be more challenging to measure.
 Alternatively, the dependence on the electromagnetic interactions could be extracted given that the dependence of the SNR on $\gamma$ exactly matches that of measuring $\langle \hat{J}_{z}^{ab}\rangle$ in a single, isolated interferometer - see Appendix \ref{app:independentInt}.

+Above, we have assumed a two-body approximation for the electromagnetic interactions.
+However, three-body interactions, although suppressed, will still be present and are often the limiting factor in the lifetime of trapped atomic clouds, since the collisions result in atoms being ejected out of the traps.
+In Appendix \ref{app:3Body}, we estimate that three-body interactions will not be a limiting factor in measuring entanglement between the interferometers.